U.S. Ambassador to Germany says he wants to 'empower conservatives'

 A spokesperson for the German Foreign Ministry told journalists that officials had asked the U.S. for "clarification" and if Grenell's comments had been "given the way they were published."

-Grenell received a master's degree in public administration from Harvard University, was the longest serving U.S. spokesman at the United Nations, and briefly worked for presidential candidate Mitt Romney, according to the biography on his website.
+Grenell received a master's degree in public administration from Harvard, was the longest-serving U.S. spokesman at the United Nations, and briefly worked for GOP presidential candidate Mitt Romney, according to the biography on his website.